Zeki Müren: Personal life

-He was known to speak Turkish with a viscous accent.
+He was known to speak Turkish very clearly.
 Referred to as the "Pasha of Music", in 1969, after his Aspendos concert, for the first time, he started being favored by the people of Antalya.
 He explained that although he was delighted because of their support, he still did not know why he was that much favored.
 He served as an assistant officer in Ankara Infantry School (6 months), Istanbul Harbiye Representative Office (6 months) and Çankırı (3 months) in 1957–1958.
 With Onur Akay's suggestion on TRT Music, Müren's date of birth (6 December) has been celebrated as the Turkish Art Music Day since 2012.

 Illness and death

 During the last 6 years of his life, Müren was away from the scenes and the media due to heart disease and diabetes.
 He was retired at his house in Bodrum.
 He described this period as a time for "listening to oneself".
 On 24 September 1996, during the ceremony held for him at TRT İzmir Television, he had a heart attack and died.
 His funeral ceremony was attended by a large number of people.
 His body was taken to his birth place, Bursa, and buried in Emirsultan Cemetery.

 He left all his assets in his will to the Turkish Education Foundation and Mehmetçik Foundation.
 TEV and Mehmetçik Foundation built Zeki Müren Fine Arts Anatolian High School in Bursa in 2002.
 In a statement on 24 September 2016, TEV Bursa branch president Mehmet Çalışkan said that the foundation had helped 2,631 students with the Zeki Müren Scholarship Fund over the last 20 years.

 After his death, the house in which the artist lived in Bodrum for the last years of his life was transformed into Zeki Müren Art Museum by the order of the Ministry of Culture and was opened to the public on 8 June 2000.
 It was visited by more than 200 thousand people between its opening on 8 June 2000 and December 2006.